ViklaSail/StaticCodeAssignmentCheck/test/tasks.md

 2. task: Study how to link a diagram element to document in subfolder.
 For two tools: PlantUML and Umlet PekkaR studies: seems that relative links are not possible?
-Similar functionality as with vscode MD documents is preferred: click link when editing=>open diagram link points to.
+Similar functionality as with vscode MD documents is preferred: click link when editing=>open diagram link points to. https://github.com/umlet/umlet/issues/122 umlet seems not to have this yet. another place to check for umlet: umlet VScode plugin. or any other editor plugin.

 3. task: preparing to modify open source components.
 Find link handling in PlantUML

 4. task: preparing to modify open source components.
 Find link handling in Umlet.

+5. Task: in case nothing works with relative links, start planning scripts used together with local absolute file-paths according to following link: https://stackoverflow.com/questions/7857416/file-uri-scheme-and-relative-files file:///absolute/path/to/file
+requirement1: when cloning repository to another folder, flle links need to be updated accordingly.
+Requirement2: when copying or pushing files to a web site, file links need to keep working.